NO APPOINTMENT NEEDED.

 Who should go to the Injury Clinic?

-The Injury Clinic sees patients of all ages.
+The Injury Clinic sees patients ages 5 and older.
 Our extended hours benefit little leaguers, working parents and weekend warriors.
-If you have an orthopedic issue, such as a sprain, strain, or fracture, or an orthopedic pain that just won't go away, we are here to help you.
+If you have an orthopedic issue, such as a sprain, strain, fracture, or an orthopedic pain that just won't go away, we are here to help you.

 Why should I come to the Injury Clinic vs. an Urgent Care Center or Emergency Room?